 Moreover, you can even use the Hopsulator as a portable tumbler to hold 16 ounces of liquid, cold or hot.
 It's insulated with double-walled stainless steel, plus an additional layer of copper.
 Beers remain ice-cold and free of condensation, so say goodbye to rings on your kitchen table.
 Lastly, a non-slip base prevents your drink from sliding across countertops and a tight-locking gasket keeps cans from slipping out.

 Only owning a single Koozie is a lot like stocking your silverware drawer with a single fork.
 What will you do if someone wants to enjoy a drink with you?
-When you’re drinking beer, it’s always smart to come prepared with several holders.
+When you’re drinking any style of beer, it’s always smart to come prepared with several holders.

 Kevin McGee, CEO and owner of Anderson Valley Brewing Company, favors collapsible holders, such as these from the Koozie company, which launched in 1979.
 We like the 12-pack of assorted rainbow-hued can coolers.
-It's affordable, and with a dozen Koozies, you'll always have one on hand for whoever needs it.
+It's affordable; plus, with a dozen Koozies, you'll always have one on hand for whomever needs it.
 Better still, the budget-friendly holders arrive in a zippered bag that makes it a snap to store them when not in use.

 Many bottle sleeves do one thing well: keep beer cold.
 We’re big fans of these zippered sleeves because they come with a bonus built-in bottle opener to help you crack open your favorite bottles of beer.
 The sleeves are built well, too, made from neoprene—the same material used to insulate wetsuits.
 They also feature zig-zag stitching instead of glue.